Steps to Becoming a Major

 We have prepared the following guidelines for pre-major status to help you move toward becoming a major.
 We urge you to move on to major status as soon as you can so you can graduate on schedule.
 The key to moving along quickly is to follow the guidelines for being a pre-major and major and to attend advising sessions.

-• Students must have completed at least one quarter at WWU to declare as a pre-major, but may be advised during their first quarter.
-Transfer students with an AA degree may declare as pre-majors in their first quarter at WWU.
+• Students must have completed at least one quarter at WWU to declare as a pre-major but may be advised during their first quarter.
+Transfer students will be accepted during their first quarter on campus.
 When you meet with an adviser or the department manager, be sure you sign up with your e-mail address so we can contact you.
 Notices regarding our department are sent via e-mail.

 • You must have at least a 2.50 GPA at WWU to declare as a pre-major.
 If you are transferring to WWU you must have at least a 2.5 GPA from the school you are transferring from.
 Use this tool to calculate your GPA, or bring in your unofficial WWU transcript when you come in to declare to verify that your GPA meets the minimum requirement.